Real GDP, How to Calculate It, Comparison to Nominal

 What Makes Real GDP So Incredibly Real?

 Real gross domestic product is a measurement of economic output that accounts for the effects of inflation or deflation.
 It provides a more realistic assessment of growth than nominal GDP.
-Without GDP, it could seem like a country is producing more when it's only that prices have gone up.
+Without real GDP, it could seem like a country is producing more when it's only that prices have gone up.

 Real GDP Compared to Nominal GDP